Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.6 - Configure Storage/README.md

 ## Creating the Blob container
 🚨 In this section, we will be creating a container to store the the hubway data.

-1. Create the Blob Container
+1. Navigate to the resource group.

     - From the Azure Portal from the left menu, click on **Resource Groups**.
     - Select the resource group created previously, i.e. **<*lastname*>-piday-rg**.
     - Click on the Storage Account created earlier, i.e. **<*lastname*>pidaydatastorage**.

         ![Image](/images/lab-0-imagex.png)

+2. Create the Blob Container

     - Under **Blob service**, click **Blobs**.
     - On the right, click **+ Container** to add a container.